anvilproject/anvil-portal/content/ncpi/ncpi.md

 ---

 # NIH Cloud Platform Interoperability Effort
 ## Helping to create a federated genomic data ecosystem.

  <hero small>The NIH Cloud Platform Interoperability Effort (NCPI) will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated  data ecosystem.
  </hero>

+[AnVIL](/), [BioData Catalyst](https://biodatacatalyst.nhlbi.nih.gov/), the [Cancer Research Data Commons](https://datacommons.cancer.gov/) and the [Kids First Data Resource Center](https://kidsfirstdrc.org/) are participating in the NCPI and are working together to enable  cross-platform data sharing and analysis.

 ## Overview